cloudcommunity/.github/profile/README.md

 **Cloud Study Network** is a global community of 8000+ enthusiasts interested in cloud native & devops technologies.

-Everyone can JOIN our organization at GitHub using this self-service link: [invite2github.herokuapp.com](https://invite2github.herokuapp.com/).
-After you've joined the organization go into membership settings and [make your profile publicly visible](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/publicizing-or-hiding-organization-membership) if you want to show your affiliation with the Cloud Study Network community.

 We are currently using Meetup for community events, make sure to JOIN it to stay updated on upcoming webinars, talks and community calls:
 - [Meetup group](https://www.meetup.com/Cloud-Study-Network/)